 What can you do this Memorial Day to honor this gift?

 Ben Killoy is a U.S. Marine veteran, husband and stay-at-home father to three kids.
 He is a speaker, coach and podcaster.

 He launched his podcast, Military Veteran Dad, in 2019.
-As a speaker and coach, he focuses on helping high-performing men with thriving business lives and out of balance family lives get excited about pulling into their driveaway at home again.
+As a speaker and coach, he focuses on helping high-performing men with thriving business lives and out-of-balance family lives to get excited about pulling into their driveaway at home again.